BekahHW/Women-of-Trauma-Client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Women of trauma was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app was created to help women who have been through trauma to find community and resources.

 ## Available Scripts